kristenhazard/hazardbio/blog/_posts/2009-08-25-acts_as_rateable.markdown

 Here are the steps described for a beginner:

-###Part 1: get plugin installed, add  and make a single model as_as_rateable
+###Part 1: get plugin installed, run migration and make a single model acts_as_rateable
 1. Run `script/plugin install git://github.com/azabaj/acts_as_rateable.git` in terminal at root of your application
-2. Run `script/generate acts_as_rateable_migration` in terminal at root of your application
+2. Run `script/generate acts_as_rateable_migration` in terminal at root of your application.
+This
 3. Run `rake db:migrate` in terminal at root of your application
 4. Add `acts_as_rateable` to my the model that you want to rate
 5. Restart `script/server`
 6. Start `script/console` to test basic acts_as_rateable methods to prove installation was successful

 ###At this point the best way to test the installation, migration and acts_as_rateable in my opinion would be to go the console:
-Create an item object to rate
+Create an item object to rate (Item is the model I tagged as acts_as_rateable)

     >> item = Item.find_by_id(6)
     => #<Item id: 6, title: "March", itemtype: "Book", author: "Geraldine Brooks",